kaiewiggins/kaiewiggins.github.io/_posts/2018-03-21-Do-you-offer-review-copies.md

 ### What to Expect

 I generally make an effort to avoid reading reviews entirely (occasionally I stumble across them by accident or sift through looking for great blurbs/ad-copy) because it's very important to me that you feel comfortable leaving an honest, unbiased review.

-I never follow-up on store/platform reviews in any way unless specifically tagged for comment.
+**I never follow-up on store (or Goodreads) reviews in any way.**

 Social (Instagram, mostly) and blog posts will probably get a like/repost/boost/comment if I'm tagged, but I will never follow up on a negative review in any way.

 (I mean, I hope you all love my stories, but even if that's not the case, you never need to be scared of being honest!)

 ### How to Request an ARC

 The best time to request a review copy (/ARC) is up to two months before an upcoming new release, but I will consider all review copy requests and can add you to a list of interested reviewers at any time.
 A larger number of ebook review copies will be available compared to paperback, given cost, time, and technical constraints, but paperback ARCs are occasionally available.

 If you would like to review one of my books, please [email](mailto:kaiewrites@gmail.com) the details of your blog or other online presence and the book and format you are requesting.

 Unfortunately, I do have limits on my marketing budget and I also have to screen for book pirates, but do feel free to get in touch even if you're a smaller/newbie/international reviewer—I want to support those starting out, too!

 I use BookSprout to coordinate pre-release ARCs, and you can also just [follow me there](https://booksprout.co/author/2405/k-a-wiggins) to get an automatic notification whenever a new review edition is available.